 Mazon is a tiny village located in the state of Illinois.
 With a population of 975 people and just one neighborhood, Mazon is the 682nd largest community in Illinois.

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Mazon is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Mazon is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Mazon is a village of sales and office workers, professionals, and construction workers and builders.
 There are especially a lot of people living in Mazon who work in management occupations (13.39%), sales jobs (12.26%), and teaching (7.26%).

 Of important note, Mazon is also a village of artists.
 Mazon has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Mazon’s character.

-In terms of college education, Mazon is nearly on par with the US average for all cities of 21.84%: 19.49% of adults 25 and older in Mazon have a bachelor's degree or advanced degree.
+The percentage of adults in Mazon who are college-educated is close to the national average for all communities of 21.84%: 19.49% of the adults in Mazon have a bachelor's degree or advanced degree.

 The per capita income in Mazon in 2022 was $35,858, which is upper middle income relative to Illinois and the nation.
 This equates to an annual income of $143,432 for a family of four.
 However, Mazon contains both very wealthy and poor people as well.